 What Apps Work in Cuba?

 You shouldn’t have any trouble using the apps that you already have downloaded once you’re in Cuba – but you may have trouble downloading apps once you’re in Cuba.
 This is due to the U.S. embargo against Cuba, forbidding U.S. companies from doing business in Cuba – like digital app stores, in this case.

 Don’t worry, there is a way around this!
 Sign up for a VPN (Virtual Private Network) before your trip – I recommend NordVPN as a long-time user – and you will be able to completely avoid issues with blocked websites or app downloads.

-A VPN allows you to use an internet server in another country, protecting your information from hackers and skirting limitations places on internet users in countries like Cuba.
-Choose a server in the United States (or dozens of other countries) and you’ll be able to use the internet as if you were there.
+A VPN allows you to use an internet server in another country, protecting your information from hackers and skirting limitations placed on internet users in countries like Cuba.
+Choose a server in the United States (or dozens of other countries), and you’ll be able to use the internet as if you were there.

 If you’re going to forgo signing up for a VPN before leaving for Cuba, we strongly recommend downloading the apps for Cuba travel you think you may need before arriving in Cuba, just in case.
 Even if you don’t end up needing them, you’re better off having them at your fingertips in case you want them!

 Read More: How + Why To Use a VPN in Cuba

 Best Apps for Cuba